Einsums/Einsums/libs/Einsums/Tensor/docs/index.rst

 .. cpp:class:: template<typename T, size_t Rank> FuncPointerTensor

-    This is one specialization of the :cpp:class:`tensor_base::FunctionTensor<T, Rank>` that wraps a function pointer, and passes arguments to that function pointer.
+    This is one specialization of the :cpp:class:`tensor_base::FunctionTensor` that wraps a function pointer, and passes arguments to that function pointer.

 .. cpp:class:: template<typename T, size_t Rank> FunctionTensorView